JxstWieslaw/Memory-Game/README.md

 # Memory-Game
-Food Pair matching game in JavaScript, HTML and CSS
+Food Pair matching game in JavaScript, HTML and CSS.
 To open the game:

 Download all files.